 Why Do We Lie?

 Easy – I want to lie any time I think I’m going to “get in trouble”.
 Isn’t that crazy?
-What are they going to do at Sanford House?
+What are they going to do ?
 Fire me for spilling coffee?
 As far as I can fathom, here’s why people lie (that rhymes):

 - Fear of repercussion